torresdigital/torres-digital-extplorer-wordpress-plugin/README.md

 # Torres Digital eXtplorer WordPress Plugin
- ## a cPanel file manager alternative to you Files on Host
+ ## a cPanel file manager alternative to you Webhost Files.

 use eXtplorer on servers without cPanel or file manager to manager archives: download, edit, change the permissions and more